-Per Figure 1.1, which is the Minimum Requirements for New Development Projects, all the Minimum Requirements 1 through 9 apply to this project.
-The following is a list of each of the Minimum Requirements and how this Stormwater Site Plan and site development project meet those requirements.
+Per Figure 1.1, the Flow Chart for Determining the Minimum Requirements for New Developments, all Minimum Requirements 1 through 9 apply to this project.
+The following is a list of each of the Minimum Requirements and how this project and Stormwater Site Plan meet those requirements.